bramwalet/Subliminal.bundle/README.md

 Use the following agent order:

 1. Sub-Zero TV/Movie Subtitles
-2. Local Media Assets Extended
+2. Local Media Assets
 3. anything else
-4. again, **DISABLE Local Media Assets**!

 ### Encountered a bug?
 * be sure to post your logs: ```Library/Application Support/Plex Media Server/Logs/PMS Plugin Logs/com.plexapp.agents.subzero.log```; there may be multiple logs (com.plexapp.agents.subzero.log.*) depending on the amount of Videos you're refreshing
 * **Remember: before you open a bug-ticket please double-check, that you've deleted the Sub-Zero.bundle folder BEFORE every update** (to avoid .pyc leftovers)

 ## Changelog
+1.1.0.1
+- in progress

 RC-5.2
 - revert back to /plexinc-agents/LocalMedia.bundle/tree/dist instead of /plexinc-agents/LocalMedia.bundle/tree/master, as the current public PMS version is too old for that